taking a nap outside a gurudwara in Delhi

 Begin your day at one of Delhi’s most impressive under the radar sites.
 Agrasen ki Baoli is a very large, ancient stepwell with 108 steps and three arched levels.
 You’ll get some beautiful photos, it’s stunning.
 The current stepwell was rebuilt in the 14th Century by the Agrawal community, but the original dates back to 3000 BC.
 Some people believe the black water at the bottom of the well has mystical powers.

-There’s some cool murals just outside the stepwell on Hailey Road and if you walk down the road a little you’ll see Devi Prasad Sadan Dhobi Ghat, one of Delhi’s outdoor laundries.
+There’s some cool murals just outside the stepwell on Hailey Road and if you walk down the road a little you’ll see one of the best hidden gems of Delhi, Devi Prasad Sadan Dhobi Ghat, one of Delhi’s last remaining outdoor laundries.

 • Hours & Admission: 7:00 am – 6:00 pm daily, free